Welcome to today's edition of the Rush 24-7 podcast.

 We have just tried one of the largest Keynesian experiments ever.

-And ladies and gentlemen, you know and I know it has failed in a magnificently grand way.
+And ladies and gentlemen, you know, and I know it has failed in a magnificently grand way.

 Six trillion in debt.

-He bailed out Wall Street, and as some would say he left Main Street holding the bag.
+And as someone said, he left Main Street holding the bag.

 Now, the housing market we have not even started to talk about.